lemoi/aobot/README.md

 aobot.route({}).pipe('remote', {})
 aobot.listen(30000)

-// but, if you have multiple route aobot.route({
+// but, if you have multiple routes aobot.route({
     host: 'google.com'
 })...